 But cybercrime is on the rise.
 Criminals continue to employ sophisticated methods in their attacks, and their success rate is sky-rocketing, according to many statistics.
 C-suite members are vulnerable to phising, vishing, SMSishing, and other attacks – at a level called “whaling”.

 Influential executives should demand to be included in the latest data and technology security implementations, after the testing phase has been completed.
-Every executive should support the data and IT security teams in their mission to protect the organization from unauthorized access.
+Every executive should support the data management program, and data and IT security teams in their mission to protect the organization from unauthorized access.

 Search Engine Phishing

 Search Engine Phishing is a reasonably new and successful way of scamming money and confidential data from unsuspecting shoppers.

 In Search Engine Phishing, a cyber-criminal creates a legitimate looking online store offering amazing deals.
 These stores are retrieved through Google and the other search engines to be found on a normal results page.
 These false sites are very convincing, so victims shop there, and are robbed, their identities are hacked, and their reputations are ruined if they fall into the trap.

 To identify a false site, look for these clues: